 How Do You Trade Online Index

-As a trader you'll need to come up with a method that will determine when you'll open a buy trade & when you will open a sell trade.
-The way to do this is to come up with a system - a system is a set of rules that you'll use to figure out when you'll open a trade.
+As a trader you'll need to come up with a method that will determine when you'll open a buy trade and when you will open a sell trade.
+The way to do this is to come up with a system - a strategy is a set of rules that you will use to figure out when you'll open a trade.

 Stock Index Strategy

-For this tutorial we shall come up with a simple trading system that will show you the trade rules that you'll use to open your first trades.
+For this tutorial we shall create a simple system which will show you the trade rules that you will use to open/execute your first trades.

-For our trading system we shall use two indicators, MA Technical Indicator and the RSI Indicator.
-These are commonly used indicators & if you want to know where to find them on your trading platform, then you as a stock indices trader can go to the insert menu as is displayed below: Just click 1.
+For our trading system we shall use two indicators, MA Indicator and the RSI Indicator.
+These are commonly used indicators & if you want to know where to find them on your platform software, then you as a stock indices trader can go to the insert menu as is displayed below: Just click 1.
 Then click 2.
-And then click 3 & 4 & you'll find these 2 indicators - once you click on them they will be placed on the charts.
+And then click 3 and 4 and you'll find these 2 technical indicators - once you click them they'll be set on the charts.

 Once you have inserted the indicators the trading system will look like the example below.

-The above trading system is using the following indicators:
+The above strategy is using the following technical indicators:

-1. Moving Average Moving Average MA 5 - yellow line
+1. Moving Average MA 5 - yellow line

 3. RSI 14